ChessScholar/Auto-PaLM/README.md

 ## License

-(no clue?!)
+(no clue?!) if anyone has experience with this, please help!
+I want this to be openly accessable to everyone to copy, modify, edit, etc.

 ## A Special Thank You

 This project, Auto-PaLM, was greatly inspired by [Auto-GPT: An Autonomous GPT-4 Experiment](https://github.com/Significant-Gravitas/Auto-GPT) by Significant Gravitas.
 Auto-GPT showcased the capabilities of the GPT-4 language model and served as one of the first examples of an autonomous AI application.
 I deeply appreciate the work and innovation demonstrated by Auto-GPT and its contributors, as it has truly been a driving force and motivation for the development of Auto-PaLM.

-We're excited to see how both Auto-PaLM and Auto-GPT will continue to push the boundaries of what is possible with AI in the future!
+I'm so excited to see how both Auto-PaLM and Auto-GPT will continue to push the boundaries of what is possible with AI in the future!